-Equatorial rainforest in Gabon is overwhelming in its beauty and impresiveness.
-Many travellers report that Gabon with its 85% rainforest cover is like a dream come true.
+Equatorial rainforest in Gabon is overwhelming in its beauty and impressiveness.
+Many travelers report that Gabon with its 85% rainforest cover is like a dream come true.

-Ivindo River flows through such (seemingly) endless tract of rainforest before joining the larger Ogooué River.
-For most part there is no sign of civilization near Ivindo – just a bit of tourist infrastructure and some roads near Kongou Falls.
+Ivindo River flows through a such (seemingly) endless tract of the rainforest before joining the larger Ogooué River.
+For the most part, there is no sign of civilization near Ivindo – just a bit of tourist infrastructure and some roads near Kongou Falls.

-One can enjoy total wilderness for the next 120 – 150 kilometres below Kongou Falls.
-This forest has some of the highest concentrations of forest elephants, chimpanzes and gorillas worldwide, here live thousands of other species of animals and plants.
-Yes, also snakes, ticks and crocodiles.
+One can enjoy total wilderness for the next 120 – 150 kilometers below Kongou Falls.
+This forest has some of the highest concentrations of forest elephants, chimpanzees, and gorillas worldwide, here live thousands of other species of animals and plants.
+Yes, also snakes, ticks, and crocodiles.

 Ivindo River has many spectacular waterfalls and rapids.
-Four largest waterfalls are: Kongou, Mingouli, Kuete-Mango (possibly the most beautiful) and Tsengue Leledi.
+The four largest waterfalls are: Kongou, Mingouli, Kuete-Mango (possibly the most beautiful), and Tsengue Leledi.

-Kongou waterfall has very complex configuration, somewhat similar to the configuration of Iguazu Falls (which are exactly two times more powerful than Kongou).
-Kongou falls have countless smaller and larger streams, steps and cascades.
-Smaller islands divide the falls, there are even separate trees growing in the falls – waterfall and the rainforest are intermingled.
+Kongou waterfall has a very complex configuration, somewhat similar to the configuration of Iguazu Falls (which are exactly two times more powerful than Kongou).
+Kongou Falls have countless smaller and larger streams, steps, and cascades.
+Smaller islands divide the falls, and there are even separate trees growing in the falls – the waterfall and the rainforest are intermingled.
 This gorgeous waterfall is of high spiritual importance to local people.

 Falls were almost eliminated…

-In 2002 there was established Ivindo National Park and in 2005 there was proposed to include it in UNESCO World Heritage list (not included up to this day).
-It seemed that this gorgeous place is spared from the axe of civilization… until the plans changed.
+In 2002 there was established Ivindo National Park and in 2005 there was proposed to include in the UNESCO World Heritage list.
+It seemed that this gorgeous place is spared from the axis of civilization… until the plans changed.

 Around 2007 it was announced that a hydropower plant would be built on Kongou Falls and the energy would be used to power the new Bélinga iron mine.

-Preparatory works started, access roads were built in 2008.
+Preparatory works started, and access roads were built in 2008.

 Environmental organizations in Gabon started a campaign against these plans.
-This was not an easy fight, as most European NGO’s have used – African activists had to fear from arrests.
+This was not an easy fight, as most European NGOs have used – African activists had to fear arrests.

-This time it was success – in 2009 works were stopped, planned mining operations were scaled down.
+This time it was a success – in 2009 works were stopped, and planned mining operations were scaled down.

-Now, in 2013, the waterfall flows as usual and the road is gradually being retaken by rainforest.
-The beauty of falls is enjoyed by some 150 – 200 people every year and we can always ask ourselves: is it good or not that this fairy tale place is not a part of mass tourism craze.
+The waterfall flows as usual and the road is gradually being retaken by rainforest.
+The beauty of falls is enjoyed by some 150 – 200 people every year and we can always ask ourselves: is it good or not that this fairy tale place is not a part of the mass tourism craze?

-Gabon is sparsely populated country which per 85% is covered with equatorial rainforest.
-Highlights of this country are impressive ecosystems including unusual relict rainforest which persisted during the ice age thanks to the fog from cold ocean streams nearby.
+Gabon is a sparsely populated country where 85% is covered with equatorial rainforest.
+Highlights of this country are impressive ecosystems including unusual relict rainforests which persisted during the ice age thanks to the fog from cold ocean streams nearby.
 In the country are located also impressive waterfalls and rapids.